VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Simplifying .NET MAUI App Development: Debugging and Monitoring Tools.md

 ![Plugin.Maui.DebugRainbows](https://raw.githubusercontent.com/sthewissen/Plugin.Maui.DebugRainbows/main/images/sample.png)

 This repository offers a debugging aid in the form of a NET MAUI plugin.
-It simplifies the process of visually identifying the bounds of UI elements within your app.
+It simplifies visually identifying the bounds of UI elements within your app.
 By enabling the plugin, a rainbow overlay will be displayed on top of your app, highlighting the exact position and dimensions of each element.
 This can be incredibly useful for ensuring proper layout and alignment.

 ### Adding Plugin.Maui.DebugRainbows: